HomeTap/HomeTap/README.md

 ##Setup Instructions and Code Details
 ###Build
-To build this application you will need to clone this repository and then create an .env file in the root directory of the clone.
+To build this application you will need to clone this repository and then

+Then run the ```npm install``` command to add all of the package dependencies.

+If you are the first user to log into a database you will be created as an admin.
+All subsequent users will be created as generic users.

+##Deploying using Heroku and MongoLab:
+Create an .env file in the root directory of the clone.
 The .env file should contain the following lines of code:

 ```
 MONGOLAB_URI=mongodb://database
 PORT=3000
 ```
-Where 'database' is the path to the database that you are using (this could contain authentication for remote services).

-Then run the ```npm install``` command to add all of the package dependencies.

-Currently also you must manually configure the administrator user in the database by setting the isAdmin field to true for the desired user.
+Where 'database' is the authentication and database as specified by MongoLab.
+This will overwrite the default setting

 ####Test
 Tests where created using mocha and chai/chai-http.
 All tests are contained in the test directory inside of the root directory.
 To run a test use the mocha command in the terminal along with the name of the test file.